 Conductor and singer Paolo Debuque hails from the choral heartland of Minnesota.
 He holds degrees from Swarthmore College and the University of Michigan, where he served as director of the Residential College Singers and assistant conductor of the Women’s Glee Club.
 He currently serves as Director of Music at Commerce United Methodist Church and Artistic Director for //meridian, a professional vocal ensemble dedicated to the advancement of young compositional voices.

-For Information about Messiah, click here.
+For more information about Music at Fort Street, click here.